stephen-cloete/orcl-apex-projects/readme.md

 **Part 2 Configuration of CentOS Linux 7**

-Login as ROOT and execute the following
+Login as ROOT or su ROOT and execute the following

 ```
 yum update